titimariamumu/building-community/interviewing.md

 ##### rise

-community are not better than the founder.
+The community is not better than the founder.

 make sure the founders belive in the goal

 have boundaries and rules

+need:
-need a goal or theme.
+- a goal or theme.

-good mods the had good jugdement
+- mods that can exercise good jugdement.

-*rule, bounties, goals(mission statment), age, safty*

-mistakes
+- figuring out the age rages (g, pg, pg-13, r, x) for the server.

+common mistakes:
-    - the commuity has aim
+    - not given the community has aim
-        - figure out the age rages (g, pg, pg-13, r, x)
+    - not figuring out the age rages (g, pg, pg-13, r, x)

+main take away

+have *rule, bounties, goals(mission statment), age, safty*

 #### vixel

-be picky about the frist wave will set the culture
+be picky about the frist wave of people. they will set the culture!